Fentanyl Addiction and Treatment

 That severe risk of dependency is reflected in national overdose statistics, with more than 75,000 U.S. citizens dying from opioid overdoses from April 2020 to April 2021 (most of these deaths primarily involved fatal doses of fentanyl).

-Today, more than 150 people die from overdoses related to synthetic opioids, like fentanyl.
+Today, more than 150 people die every day from overdoses related to synthetic opioids, like fentanyl.

 Still, there are effective treatments available for opioid and fentanyl misuse that can help break the increasingly dangerous and deadly cycle of addiction.